 Toilet Paper by M.G.
 Spear

 Toilet paper has been around for centuries, dating back to medieval China.
-It has become a common household item, sold in many different varieties to suit anyone’s fancy.
-Toilet paper is as harmless as any bath rug, or Kleenex, or any other ordinary household item.
+It has become a common household item, sold in different varieties to suit everyone’s needs.
+Toilet paper is as harmless as any bath rug, facial tissue, or other ordinary household item.